liangyping/histology-spatial-omics-demo/README.md

 ## License

 This demo is provided for academic and educational purposes only.
-A formal license will be added if the repository is publicly released.